seedifferently/boto_rsync/README.md

     boto-rsync [OPTIONS] SOURCE DESTINATION

-SOURCE and DESTINATION can either be a local path to a directory or specific file, a custom S3 URI to a directory or specific key in the format of s3://bucketname/path/or/key, or a S3 to S3 transfer using two S3 URIs.
+SOURCE and DESTINATION can either be a local path to a directory or specific file, a custom S3 or GS URI to a directory or specific key in the format of s3://bucketname/path/or/key, a S3 to S3 transfer using two S3 URIs, or a GS to GS transfer using two GS URIs.

 ## Examples ##